softprops/unisockets/README.md

 ### netty

-Adding the following to your sbt build definition
+Add the following to your sbt build definition to add netty3 bindings to your classpath.

 ```scala
 libraryDependencies += "me.lessis" %% "unisockets-netty" % "0.1.0"